I was born and raised in Ghent, and although I ve not lived there the last 25 years it still feels like my hometown and just love the food.

 - Cut the chicken in 6 pieces : 2 filets, each leg cut in half with skin and reserve in the fridge.

-- Add to a large stock pot 3 liters of filtered water, season the water with salt.
+- To make the chicken stock: Add to a large stock pot 3 litres of filtered water, season the water with salt.
 Add the chicken carcass, onion, celery, 1 leek and the dark leaves from the leeks, 1 carrot chopped in chunks, bouquet garni.
 Let simmer for 2 hours.
 Sieve the broth, discard of the carcass and boiled veg, they gave their best!
+If you ve chicken stock, you will need about 400 to 600 ml .

-- Add the 6 chicken cuts to the warm chicken stock, simmer for 20 minutes on medium heat so the chicken is cooked through.
+- Add butter to the to a cast iron pot, add the chicken cuts, brown for a few minutes and top with the chicken stock till covered by 1 cm, simmer for 20 minutes on medium heat so the chicken is cooked through.
 Remove the chicken, remove the skin and reserve the chicken.
-Reserve the chicken stock.
+Let the chicken stock boil and reduce by 1/3.

 - Slice the carrots in thin rounds.
 Cut the leeks in fine julienne.
-Add to a frying pan a table spoon of butter and toss the veg into the pan, saute them for a few minutes on low heat.
+Add to a frying pan a table spoon of butter and toss the veg into the pan, sauté them for a few minutes on medium heat to give colour.
+Reserve them.

-- Add the chicken and veg, heat and ladle the waterzooi in deep soup dishes, sprinkle with the chopped parsley and serve with the boiled potatoes.
+- To serve ladle the waterzooi in deep soup dishes, sprinkle with the chopped parsley and serve with the boiled potatoes.

 on www.leeksandhighheels.com by Sandra Slawinski